Sv-Biophys/protein_structure_analysis/README.md

 - **Structure source:** RCSB Protein Data Bank
 - **Primary tool:** Biopython

-The structure is downloaded directly from the RCSB PDB and parsed with Biopython's PDB module.
+The structure is downloaded from the RCSB PDB and parsed with Biopython's PDB module.

 ---